RandomStudio/random-studio/src/pages/projects/interactive-retail-fixture-for-tommy-hilfiger.md

   - caption: >-
       The key functionalities of the machine are simple and clear: you can browse the Kids Collection, purchase items and create a wishlist.
-Building on our previous work on the Store of the Future platform, which powers much of Tommy Hilfiger's in-store digital experience.
-The difference here is in the presentation: carefully-prototyped hardware controls replace almost all of the interface that is normally represented on-screen.
+Building on our previous work for the Store of the Future platform, which powers much of Tommy Hilfiger’s in-store digital experience, the Kids Machine is different in presentation: carefully-prototyped hardware controls replace almost all of the interface that is normally represented on-screen.
 By encouraging play, the experience of the Kids Machine evokes the brand values of the collection itself.